 You just want to improve your credit score

 You may have had a lot of defaults or problems that are now repaid or under control so you want to start getting some “good marks” on your credit record.
-This is especially important if you have been bankrupt, had an IVA or a Debt Relief Order and you may want to rebuild your credit when it ends.
-I’ve looked at the details of how to repair your credit record after bankruptcy here.
+I’ve looked at the details of how to repair your credit record after bankruptcy , after an IVA, and after a DRO.
 A bad credit card is very often the first sort of credit you can be accepted for.

-Here you don’t really need to borrow at all, but you use the card for something small each month and pay it off in full every month, so you start to get those essential “good marks” on your credit record.
+Here you don’t really need to borrow, you just use the card for something small each month and pay it off in full every month – your credit score improves faster when you always clear the balance – so you start to get those essential “good marks” on your credit record.

 You need to borrow

 If you have to borrow, one of these cards is often better than logbook loans, guarantor loans or “buy weekly” stores.
-However looking at your alternatives – you may find you can borrow much more cheaply from your local credit union.
+However look at your alternatives – you may find you can borrow much more cheaply from your local credit union.

 Here the “repay in full every month” way to avoid the traps probably isn’t going to work as you can’t afford it.
 But a bad credit card doesn’t have to be a disaster if you can stick to the following plan:

 - Repay as much as possible each month.
-Ignore the minimum payment amount, no matter how temptingly low.
-Remember it’s designed to keep you in debt permanently.
+Ignore the minimum payment amount, no matter how temptingly low. it’s designed to keep you in debt permanently.

 - Ignore any credit increases – they are trying to suck you in deeper.
 Just keep repaying what you borrowed.
 When you get back to zero keep the card for an emergency.